-Lungs, skin, large intestine – grief, courage
+Lungs, skin, large intestine: Grief, courage

 According to traditional medical systems, grief and sadness are felt in the lungs, skin, and large intestine.

 Sadness depletes your body of energy and can cause chest pain, tightness, and shortness of breath.
-In TCM, lungs are in charge of controlling your pores, which is why skin issues like dryness and sensitivity can be the result of lung problems.
+In TCM, the lungs are in charge of controlling your pores, which is why skin issues like dryness and sensitivity can be the result of lung problems.

 But positive emotions, like pride and courage, are also felt in the lungs.

 These organs are the first to respond to fear.
-Once you feel it, your fight or flight response is triggered, and adrenaline floods your body.
+Once you feel it, your fight or flight response is triggered and adrenaline floods your body.

+The adrenal glands are responsible for dealing with this physiological response.
 And have you ever felt like you’re going to empty your bladder when in a state of severe fear?
 This is because fear relaxes the bladder.

-Liver, eyes, gallbladder – anger, generosity
+Liver, eyes, gallbladder: Anger, generosity

 Feelings of anger and rage affect your liver and travel upwards to your head.
-This can cause migraines, dizziness, lack of clarity, and many other strong bodily sensations.
+This can cause migraines, dizziness, a lack of clarity, and many other strong bodily sensations.

 These are often less powerful, but they last longer and can cause digestive issues and problems with your gallbladder.

 The main positive emotions associated with these organs are generosity and kindness.
 This is why people say you can often tell that someone is a kind person by simply looking into their eyes.

-Heart, small intestine – impatience, love
+Heart, small intestine: Impatience, love